Currently on view:

 Walking: Old Town is very pedestrian friendly.
-The Studios of Key West main campus is located 8 blocks away from the residencies.
+The Studios of Key West main campus is located next door to the residency guesthouse.

-Some artists will have their own kitchen, some artists will share a kitchen and common space.
+Artists will have access to a shared kitchen, a covered outdoor common area, and a shaded courtyard.
 Two residences are located on the ground floor, while two are second floor spaces.
 All spaces have AC.

-A communal deck overlooks the Sculpture Garden and is shared by all residents.
-Kitchens are decently equipped, linens are provided and there are laundry facilities on site.
+The kitchen is well equipped, linens are provided and there are laundry facilities on site.
 Most cell phones work fine and there is WIFI access.
 There are no televisions.

-All live/work spaces include a private bedroom and bathroom; some have a small but separate attached workspace, while some have a combination bedroom/workspace.
+All live/work spaces include a private bedroom and bathroom; some workspaces are detached from the artist’s living space, some are combined.
 (Artists are assigned to accommodations based upon the specifications they stated in the space requirements section of the residency application.)

 We will work with you to set up your work space with tables, easels, writing tables, stools, chairs, pin-up boards or whatever else (within reason!) you need to work.

-Artists are on their own schedule for meals and can use their own kitchens to prepare food or can dine easily in one of the many cafes and restaurants in Key West.
-There are a few large chain groceries in new town (Winn Dixie/Publix) and smaller (more expensive) neighborhood and organic markets in Old Town.
+Artists are on their own schedule for meals and can use the shared kitchen to prepare food or can dine easily in one of the many cafes and restaurants in Key West.
+There are a few large chain groceries in New Town (Winn Dixie/Publix) and smaller (more expensive) neighborhood and organic markets in Old Town.
 Fausto’s is a good grocery store and deli just a few blocks away where you can find most everything you’ll need.